What makes a Gorilla Tracking Safari Expensive?

 Using a Ugandan tour operator for your encounter with the forest’s gentle giants is economical, safe, and sure.
 The tour operator provides the transport, an experienced driver-guide, and knows all the ins and outs of trekking, from permits to which lodge to use.

 Using a local tour operator rather than an agency in your country will save you from fifteen to twenty percent on the safari cost.
-Our markup is a flat ten percent on top of the safari cost, and the permit price is not figured in the calculation.
+Our markup is ten percent flat on top of the safari cost, and the permit price is not figured in the calculation.

 Sustainable Gorilla Tourism in Uganda